MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/customize-the-track-regarding-card.md

   - D365CE
   - D365Outlook
 ---
-# Customize the track regarding card
+# Customize the track regarding contact card

-An app maker can change the form a user sees when they track an email or appointment using [**Track without Regarding**](user/track-without-set-regarding.md) or [**Set Regarding**](user/track-message-or-appointment.md).
+An app maker can modify the contact card a user sees when they track an email or appointment using [**Track without Regarding**](user/track-without-set-regarding.md) or [**Set Regarding**](user/track-message-or-appointment.md).
+To modify the contact card an app maker, needs to moidify the **App for Outlook Contact Card** form.

-For example, the contact card in Outlook has three columns title **Job Title**, **Business Phone**, and **Mobile Phone**.
-These are the three columns a user see when they track and email or appointment with a contact.
+In the example below, the **App for Outlook Contact Card** form has three columns titled **Job Title**, **Business Phone**, and **Mobile Phone**.
+This is the same columns a user sees when they track and email or appointment using the contact card.

    > [!div class="mx-imgBorder"]
    > ![Contact card example](media/sample-contact-card-columns.png)

-To repalace the **Mobile Phone** column with the **Company Name** column, then you need to update the contact form and update the columns that appear.
+If you wanted to modify the **Mobile Phone** column and replace it with the **Company Name** column, then you need to update the contact card form and update the columns that appear.

    > [!div class="mx-imgBorder"]
    > ![Contact card before customization](media/before-cust.png)

-To change the columns that appear on the contact card, follow these steps:
+To modify columns that appear on the contact card, follow these steps:

 1. Sign in to [Power Apps](https://make.powerapps.com).